 The Aircraft were subject to the liens of separate indentures (the "1999-1 Indentures") as part of an enhanced equipment trust certificate transaction entered into by American in 1999 (the "1999-1 EETC").
 Final distributions on the equipment notes in the 1999-1 EETC were made on October 15, 2009 (the "1999-1 Maturity Date"), and the aggregate amount of principal under the 1999-1 EETC on the 1999-1 Maturity Date was \$401,494,000, of which \$313,130,404.20 related to the Aircraft.
 On October 19, 2009, American subjected the Aircraft to the lien of the Aircraft Security Agreement.
 This included an assignment for security purposes to the Security Agent of certain of American's warranty rights with respect to such Aircraft under its purchase agreements with Boeing.
-(Aircraft Security Agreement, Granting Clause) The subjection of each Aircraft to the lien of the Aircraft Security Agreement was subject to a number of terms and conditions, including that no Event of Default (or an event that would constitute an Event of Default but for the requirement that notice be given or time elapse or both) under the Indenture had occurred and was continuing; that no event that would constitute an "Event of Loss" under any such 1999-1 Indenture but for the requirement that notice be given or time elapse or both) with respect to such Aircraft had occurred and was continuing; that there were no liens on such Aircraft (including the liens created under the applicable 1999-1 Indenture), other than certain "permitted liens" as defined in the Indenture; that there was an assignment for security purposes of certain of American's rights under its purchase agreement with the manufacturer of such Aircraft; and that American's General Counsel provided an opinion that the benefit of Section 1110 will be available with respect to such Aircraft.
+(Aircraft Security Agreement, Granting Clause) The subjection of each Aircraft to the lien of the Aircraft Security Agreement was subject to a number of terms and conditions, including that no Event of Default (or an event that would constitute an Event of Default but for the requirement that notice be given or time elapse or both) under the Indenture had occurred and was continuing; that no event that would constitute an "Event of Loss" under any such 1999-1 Indenture (or an event that would constitute an "Event of Loss" under any such 1999-1 Indenture; that there was an assignment for security purposes of certain of American's rights under its purchase agreement with the manufacturer of such Aircraft; and that American's General Counsel provided an opinion that the benefit of Section 1110 will be available with respect to such Aircraft.